-Body of missing eight-year-old boy recovered
+Eight-year-old boy who drowned is identified

 Article content

-The body of an eight-year-old boy who went missing Saturday afternoon on Lake Erie has been recovered.

-OPP West Region Acting Sgt.
-Ed Sanchuk announced that the boy had been found deceased at about 2:45 p.m. on Sunday by members of the OPP’s Underwater Search and Recovery Unit.

-Body of missing eight-year-old boy recovered Back to video
+Eight-year-old boy who drowned is identified Back to video

-“It is with a heavy heart that I provide this update,” Sanchuk said.

-The boy was found about 200 yards (182 metres) off the shore of Cedar Drive.
+Adam’s body was located Sunday afternoon about 200 metres off the beach at Turkey Point.
+Authorities had been searching for the missing boy since receiving a report Saturday around 5:30 p.m. that he was missing.

+“The OPP would like to take this opportunity to say `Thank you’ to witnesses that provided information to the investigating officers and to everyone in the Turkey Point community that offered their assistance to the family while dealing with this tragedy,” Acting Sgt.
+Ed Sanchuk of the Norfolk OPP said Monday in a news release.

 Advertisement